Skip to content

 The CMS was setting the writer's mindset before they typed

-The proposed path was to clone the existing article editor and hide the irrelevant parts.
+When I joined the team, the original proposed path was to clone the existing article editor and hide the irrelevant parts.
 That would have saved some build time, but it would not have changed the feeling of the work.
-A writer opening Quick Posts needed to feel like they could publish a thought, not file a smaller article.
+A writer opening Quick Posts needed to feel like they could share a thought, not publish a smaller article.

 The homepage needed a new supply line